The Impact of Playing Out

 A growing national movement

 Since Playing Out began supporting residents to organise street play where they live:

 - Over 800 street communities have ‘played out’ in 77 different local authority areas across the UK

 - Most of these streets are having at least 12 sessions a year

-This is just what we manage to record.
-We hope that much more informal playing out is happening in streets and spaces across the UK because parents, residents and professionals are starting to think differently.
+This is just what we’ve managed to record.
+We’re also hearing that much more informal playing out is happening in streets and spaces across the UK because parents, residents and professionals are starting to think differently.
 Here’s the deeper impact taking place each time residents open their front doors to meet, play and use the immediate space in a shared way:

 80% of UK children don’t get the basic minimum recommended level of physical activity to be well.
 Playing out gives children space and freedom to get much needed exercise outdoors, play freely, gain independence and skills, and make new friends close to home.
 Read more information and evidence here…

 Children and parents are often isolated in their homes.
 The process of opening a street for play increases connections, friendship and trust between neighbours of all ages and backgrounds, and develops a stronger sense of ‘our street’.
 Read more information and evidence here…